-In the Heart of Dublin City lies Stephens Green Park, officially opened to the public in 1880 and used throughout the 20th century as a playground for young kids in the inner city.
+In the heart of Dublin city lies St. Stephen’s Green Park, officially opened to the public in 1880 and used throughout the 20th century as a playground for young kids in the inner city.
 Its beautifully kept lawns and blossoming flowers even in winter is a picture-perfect scenery, with many routes through the park and lots of benches to chill out.
 Perhaps the perfect spot for your Instagram story is the bandstand on the south side of the main gate.

-In the centre of Donnybrook/Ballsbridge Herbert Park is a small residential park that pays homage to the small residential parks in central London.
+In the centre of Donnybrook/Ballsbridge, Herbert Park is a small residential park that pays homage to similar residential parks in central London.
 Back in the 20th century, they were private entries only with a key given to any surrounding residents.
 With a children’s playground, bowling green and tennis courts to the north of the park, on the south there are plenty of paths surrounding the football pitches.
-Not happening at the moment, but on game nights you may even hear the crowd in Donnybrook stadium.

 On the south side of the park, there is the bandstand, duck ponds and formal gardens.
-On Weekend days Herbert park also hosts a market that caters to all dietary needs, the smells in the air on a weekend in the park are beautiful.
+On weekends, Herbert Park also hosts a market that caters to all dietary needs, giving some beautiful scents to the park.

 Killiney Hill Park